International Summer Course

 Sunday 21st June

-The course will conclude with a special ROBERT BURNS MIDSUMMER BALL on Sunday 21st June at the Woodland House Hotel, with an afternoon dance workshop.
+The course will conclude with a special Robert Burns Midsummer Ball at the Woodland House Hotel, with an afternoon dance workshop.

 BOOKING with Ticket Tailor (plus booking fee)